NoxOrg/Nox.Docs/src/pages/en/nox-lib-sample-custom-controller.md

     <br>
 </div>

-As we can see from the graphic above, we do indeed have a new ```/GetRates``` endpoint that takes currency and optional asAt string parameters.
+As we can see from the graphic above, we do indeed have a new ```/GetRates``` endpoint that takes currency and optional asAt (date) string parameters.

 And if you wanted to see how much global inflation affected your [Apple Lobster](https://shorturl.at/rFMQV) stocking stuffer for *musuko-san* back in '21, the search might resonate.